box/developer.box.com/content/pages/index.md

     </Tile>
     <Tile title="Setup the Box CLI"
       href="/guides/cli/quick-start/">
-      Before setting up your own application, follow the Box CLI quick start guide in order to have an API testing space.
+      Optionally, follow the Box CLI quick start guide in order to have an API testing space.
 This tool can come to your aide when you get stuck.
 It takes less than five minutes!
     </Tile>
     <Tile title="Create an architecture pattern"
       href="/guides/getting-started/architecture-patterns/">
-      Now that you've leaned the basics of Box Platform, We always recommended putting pen to paper and drawing out your solution.
+      We always recommended putting pen to paper and drawing out your solution.
       Checkout the most common architecture patterns in this guide.
-Feel free to post ideas and questions on our developer forum linked below.
     </Tile>
     <Tile title="Create the application"
       href="https://app.box.com/developers/console">
       Now, you can start building!
-Visit the developer console.
+Visit the Developer Console.
 Create an application based on the choices
       you've selected from the learnings in the other steps.
     </Tile>